Marjorie O'Neill: Political career

 O'Neill was first elected to Waverley Council on 9 September 2017 in Waverley Ward representing the Labor Party.
-She serves as the Chair of the Community Safety Advisory Committee and the Waverley Surf Life Saving Club Committee.
+She served as the Chair of the Community Safety Advisory Committee and the Waverley Surf Life Saving Club Committee.
 She was later preselected to run as the Labor candidate in the Division of Coogee in the 2019 state election.
 Dr. O'Neill defeated Bruce Notley-Smith to become the Member for Coogee, in one of two victories for the Labor Party in the 2019 State Election.

 O'Neill used her inaugural speech to discuss her heritage, her family, the history of the electorate of Coogee, and her priorities while she holds the seat.
+In her first term, she was a member of the Legislative Assembly Committee on Transport and Infrastructure and the Modern Slavery Committee.
+She was appointed as the Parliamentary Secretary for Transport in May 2023.

-She is a regular contributor to The Beast magazine.
+O'Neill is a regular contributor to The Beast magazine, with her own column each month.